void-sign/noesis-extend/README.md

 ## Overview

-Noesis Hub is a platform connector hub that provides standardized interfaces for integrating different platforms with Noesis Core.
-This repository uses the MIT license (more permissive than the core's license) to facilitate integration with external libraries and systems.
+Noesis Hub is a fully independent platform connector hub that provides standardized interfaces for integrating various systems and platforms.
+This repository uses the MIT license to facilitate integration with external libraries and systems.
+Noesis Hub is completely standalone and only communicates with Noesis via a well-defined API when needed.

 ## Repository Organization

-As of v1.0.0, Noesis has been reorganized:
-- **Noesis Core**: https://github.com/void-sign/noesis (Noesis License)
+Noesis Hub is an independent project:
 - **Noesis Hub**: https://github.com/void-sign/noesis-hub (MIT License)
-  - Focused on being a connector hub for different platforms
+  - 100% standalone connector hub for different platforms

-This organization allows Noesis Core to maintain all core functionality, while Noesis Hub serves as a flexible integration point for various external platforms.
+  - Communicates with Noesis only through API when necessary

 ## Structure